i5hi/bdkcypherapp/README.md

 ## init

 The Dockerfile contains an `ENV CPU_CORES=2` by deafult.
 If you do not limit this, all of your CPU will belong to rustc during build.
-If you want speed, make number go up.
+If you want speed, make number go up (watch out).

 ```
 # either clone repo or copy contents of Dockerfile